Albekbashy/Albekbashy/README.md

 ## 🎯 About Me
 I’m an AI student passionate about **machine learning**, **data analytics**, and **natural language processing**.
 I love exploring how data and algorithms can solve real-world problems while keeping technology ethical and human-centered.
-Curious, adaptable, and always learning — I enjoy turning data into intelligent insights and meaningful solutions.
+Curious, adaptable, and always learning.
+I enjoy turning data into intelligent insights and meaningful solutions.

 ---